Saturn's spongey moon Hyperion | Space is Weird

-Cruikshank et al. (2007) - https://www.nature.com/articles/nature05948 --- 🔔 Don't forget to subscribe and click the little bell icon to be notified when I post a new video! ---- 📚 My book: "Space at the speed of light" is now available in the USA & Canada!
+Cruikshank et al. (2007) - https://www.nature.com/articles/nature05948 -- The artwork in the background is a scientifically accurate map showing the orbits of more than 18000 asteroids in the Solar System, created by Eleanor Lutz.
+Find out more and buy one here: https://eleanorlutz.com/mapping-18000-asteroids --- 🔔 Don't forget to subscribe and click the little bell icon to be notified when I post a new video! ---- 📚 My book: "Space at the speed of light" is now available in the USA & Canada!
 Order your copy here: https://www.penguinrandomhouse.com/books/635406/space-at-the-speed-of-light-by-dr-becky-smethurst/ 📚 For anywhere else in the world you can buy my book here (Space: 10 Things You Should Know - same book, different title) here: http://bit.ly/SpaceDrBecky --- 🔭 Royal Astronomical Society podcast that I’m co-hosting 😱 🥳- podfollow.com/supermassive --- 📹 Dr. Becky also presents videos on Sixty Symbols: https://www.youtube.com/user/sixtysymbolsand Deep Sky Videos: https://www.youtube.com/user/DeepSkyVideos --- 👩🏽💻 Dr Becky Smethurst is an astrophysicist researching galaxies and supermassive black holes at Christ Church at the University of Oxford.

 3 of the Strangest Moons in the Solar System

 The solar system is full of strange things.
 But these three moons are especially strange, and kind of ... ugly.
 Hosted by: Caitlin Hofmeister